jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 #### 2. Compile Release Candidate

-If you grabbed a binary, skip this step.
+**If you grabbed a binary, skip this step.**

 Before compiling, make sure that your system has all the right dependencies installed.
 As this guide utilizes the Bitcoin Core GUI, you must compile support for the GUI and have the `qt5` dependency already installed.
 To test the new wallet changes, make sure that you installed the `sqlite3` dependency.
 Here are some guides to compile Bitcoin Core from source for [OSX](https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md), [Windows](https://github.com/bitcoin/bitcoin/blob/master/doc/build-windows.md), [FreeBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-freebsd.md), [NetBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-netbsd.md), [OpenBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-openbsd.md), and [UNIX](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md).

 ---
 ## Testing Wallet Changes
-The Bitcoin Core 0.21 release introduces sweeping changes to the wallet in an attempt to move towards a well designed wallet, capable of full-utilization of Bitcoin.
+The Bitcoin Core 0.21 release introduces sweeping changes to the wallet to move towards a well-designed wallet, capable of full-utilization of Bitcoin.
 This release introduces [descriptor wallets](https://diyhpl.us/wiki/transcripts/advancing-bitcoin/2020/2020-02-06-andrew-chow-descriptor-wallets/), a new type of wallet that generates addresses from [descriptors](https://bitcoinops.org/en/topics/output-script-descriptors/) instead of private keys.
 Tied together with this new wallet type is a new [SQLite](https://www.sqlite.org/index.html) database that aims to replace the aging [BerkeleyDB 4.8](https://blogs.oracle.com/berkeleydb/berkeley-db-48) database currently used.

 **What's wrong with the current (legacy) wallets?**

-The current wallet was designed at a time when what Bitcoin could be used for was not yet fully understood.
+The current wallet was designed when what Bitcoin could be used for was not yet fully understood.
 This led to a wallet design language that focused on maintaining a collection of [private keys](https://en.bitcoin.it/wiki/Private_key).
 As Bitcoin has progressed, this design language has held back the wallet from fully utilizing the expressiveness of [Bitcoin Script](https://en.bitcoin.it/wiki/Script).
 New features have had to be hacked on to the wallet.

 **Why the Switch to SQlite?**

 As mentioned; The current wallet uses `BerkelyDB 4.8`, which is 10 years old.
 This database is not actively maintained, not meant to be used as an application database, and is susceptible to file corruptions.
 Since the move to descriptor wallets introducing breaking compatibility changes,

-SQlite was chosen as a new database because it provides certain guarantees that are important for ensuring that the wallet remains backwards compatible moving forward.
-Furthermore, unlike `BerkelyDB 4.8`, SQlite allows us to have a one file wallet instead of a wallet directory.
+SQLite was chosen as a new database because it provides certain guarantees necessary for ensuring that the wallet remains backwards compatible moving forward.
+Furthermore, unlike `BerkelyDB 4.8`, SQLite allows us to have a one file wallet instead of a wallet directory.
+This helps with wallet portability.

 ### 1. Preparation
 If you grabbed the binary for this release candidate, you're good to go.
 If you went down the source route, it is required that you installed the `sqlite3` dependency and compiled the source code with wallet functionality.
+Skip this section if you intentionally do not want wallet functionality or don't want to test it.

 ### 2. Manual Testing